Valid F-screening in linear regression: Introduction

 In this work, we consider a particular and pervasive form of selective reporting that arises in the context of a regression model of the form

 Given $n$ independent observations from \eqref{eq:model}, suppose that the data analyst first tests

 at level \(\alphaov\in (0,1)\) in order to determine whether the model in \eqref{eq:model} merits further study.
 If they fail to reject $ \hov$, then \eqref{eq:model} receives no further consideration, and the fact that \eqref{eq:model} was considered may not even be reported.
-On the other hand, if (and only if) they reject \(\hov\), they then proceed to test $\hoM : \beta_M = 0$ for fixed $M \subseteq \left\{1,\ldots,p\right\}$, where $\beta_M := \{\beta_j:j\in M\}.$ Because \(\hov\) is typically tested by means of an \(F\)-statistic, we refer to this procedure---summarized in Box~\ref{box:box1}---as \emph{F-screening}.
+On the other hand, if (and only if) they reject \(\hov\), they then proceed to test $\hoM : \beta_M = 0$ for a fixed (and typically strict) subset $M$ of $\left\{1,\ldots,p\right\}$, where $\beta_M := \{\beta_j:j\in M\}.$ Because \(\hov\) is typically tested by means of an \(F\)-statistic, we refer to this procedure---summarized in Box~\ref{box:box1}---as \emph{F-screening}.
 If conducted, the test in Step 2 of Box~\ref{box:box1} is sometimes referred to as a \emph{post hoc} test.

-\begin{mybox}[floatplacement=!h,label={box:box1}]{\emph{F-screening in the model \eqref{eq:model}.} } \begin{enumerate}[start=1,label={Step \arabic*:},leftmargin=*] \item Test $\hov$ as given in \eqref{eq:hov} at level $\alphaov$, using an $F$-test. \item Only if $\hov$ is rejected, conduct inference on $\beta_M$ for fixed $M \subseteq \{ 1,\ldots, p \}$. \end{enumerate} \end{mybox}
+\begin{mybox}[floatplacement=!h,label={box:box1}]{\emph{F-screening in the model \eqref{eq:model}.} } \begin{enumerate}[start=1,label={Step \arabic*:},leftmargin=*] \item Test $\hov$ as given in \eqref{eq:hov} at level $\alphaov$, using an $F$-test. \item Only if $\hov$ is rejected, conduct inference on $\beta_M$ for fixed $M \subset \{ 1,\ldots, p \}$. \end{enumerate} \end{mybox}

-To see that conducting ``standard'' inference in Step 2 of F-screening will not provide the usual statistical guarantees, consider the extreme setting where \(p = 1\) and $\beta_1 = 0$.
+To see that conducting ``standard'' inference in Step 2 of F-screening will not provide appropriate statistical guarantees, consider the extreme setting where \(p = 1\) and $\beta_1 = 0$.
 In this case, \(\hov \equiv \hoone\).
 Suppose we carry out F-screening in Box~\ref{box:box1} using the ``standard'' $t$-test for \(\hoone\) in Step 2.
 Then for fixed $\alphaov$, the tests in Steps 1 and 2 are identical, and so we will report a result in Step 2 only if $\hoone$ is rejected.
 Thus the Type 1 error rate among reported results equals one!
 The left plot in \cref{fig:triple_plot} illustrates the inflation of Type 1 error that results from conducting ``standard'' inference in Step 2 in a setting with $p=10$ and $n=100$.